 Carterville is a somewhat small city located in the state of Illinois.
 With a population of 5,821 people and two associated neighborhoods, Carterville is the 311th largest community in Illinois.

-As is often the case in a small city, Carterville doesn't have a public transportation system that people use for their commute.
+Carterville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Carterville in 2022 was $36,786, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $147,144 for a family of four.
 However, Carterville contains both very wealthy and poor people as well.